Skip to Content

 Instructions

-- Coat the carrot, onion and garlic with the harissa and olive oil mix then roast in the oven at 200°C or 400°F for an hour.
+• Coat the vegetables with the harissa and olive oil mix, then roast in the oven at 200°C or 400°F for an hour.

 Gabi Rupp @ Leanjumpstart